• Dec 15, 2025

 FAQ

-• What is the Source of Funds in AML/KYC?
+• What does Source of Funds mean?

 Source of Funds (SOF) is the origin of an individual’s funds upon the commencement of a business relationship/transaction.
-Businesses need to collect this information from their customers to ensure that the transactions aren’t made with money laundering purposes.
+Businesses need to collect this information from their customers to ensure that the transactions aren’t made for money laundering purposes.

-• What are examples of SOF?
+• What are examples of Source of Funds (SOF)?

 SOF examples include: